 We read in history books that the West has won in the last 300 years because of the “Western work ethic.”
 The German philosopher Max Weber has talked about the “Protestant work ethic” being the cause of the success of Western capitalism.
 If the Europeans had a better work ethic, then why did they need millions of slaves in their colonies?
 Perhaps Max Weber was wrong.
 Perhaps he had overestimated the role played by the Protestant work ethic.

 In the twentieth century, the USA and Europe had to transfer much of their agriculture production to South America and Africa, and their major industries to China, Japan, and other Asian countries.
-Perhaps this was because the work ethic in the non-European parts of the world was much better than the European work ethic.
-If Weber was exposed to the culture of Asia, I am certain, he would have praised the Asian work ethic.
+Perhaps this was because the work ethic in the non-European parts of the world was better than the European work ethic.
+If Weber had been exposed to the culture of Asia, he would have praised the Asian work ethic.